zonemaster/zonemaster-backend/docs/API.md

 ### Notes on the JSON-RPC 2.0 implementation

 * Extra top-level properties in request objects are allowed but ignored.
-* Extra properties in the `"params"` object are allowed for some methods but ignored for others.
+* No extra properties are allowed in the `"params"` object.
 * Error messages from the API should be considered sensitive as they sometimes leak details about the internals of the application and the system.
 * The error code -32601 is used when the `"method"` property is missing, rather than the perhaps expected error code -32600.